mvysny/mvysny.github.io/_posts/2020-6-26-Vaadin-troubleshooting.md

 ### Gradle: use matching version of Vaadin and the Plugin

 Use Gradle Plugin 0.6.0 for Vaadin 14.1 and lower; use Gradle Plugin 0.7.0 for Vaadin 14.2 and newer.
+Gradle Plugin 0.7.0 may not work correctly with Vaadin 14.1.x;
-Gradle Plugin 0.6.0 doesn't work correctly with Vaadin 14.2.
+Gradle Plugin 0.6.0 may not work correctly with Vaadin 14.2+ (even though there are reports from users that it works just fine :-)

 ### Use newest Vaadin